 Still confused?
 Let’s go into a little more detail …

 Advertisers use AdWords to create and place ads on Google.
 Google has a 75% search market share and generates 71% of its revenue from ads.
 As you might imagine, AdWords is massively popular and, when used correctly, massively profitable.
 How specifically does AdSense differ?
 Let’s explore.

-Conceptually, the main difference between AdWords and AdSense is this: AdWords is for advertisers, while AdSense is for publishers.
+Conceptually, the main difference between Google Ads and AdSense is this: Google Ads is for advertisers, while AdSense is for publishers.
 When I say “publisher,” I mean anyone who has a website, is willing to sell ad space on it, and is primarily interested in putting out regular content (as opposed to selling products and services).
 The New York Times, for instance, would be considered a publisher.

 Because the ads appearing on your site are served via Google Ads, advertisers jostle for your coveted ad space in the Google Ads auction.
 That means—you guessed it—you’re basically selling a billboard off to the highest bidder.

 Which, in theory, would allow you to receive the most money possible.
 Google also takes care of all of the billing for you, so it’s incredibly easy to just sell some ad space on your site, watch the money flow in, and believe that you’re getting the most you can for what you’re giving up—an ad-less, utopian site for your readers.
 But while AdWords allows advertisers to optimize their ad campaigns to maximize their return on investment, AdSense affords publishers no such luxury.